ARM-software/acle/main/acle.md

     A VL-dependent object created while the abstract machine is in non-streaming mode is called a “non-streaming object”.

-If any of the following events occurs during the execution of a program then the behavior is undefined:
+If any of the following events occurs during the execution of a program, then the behavior is undefined:

 *   The program accesses a [non-streaming object](#non-streaming-object)